 Modern branding often strips symbols of risk.
 The serpent should not be stripped that way.
 Its value is that it resists simplification.
 It is elegant but not tame, sacred but not sentimental, ancient but not decorative.
 It points to transformation that is earned through contact with what is difficult, hidden, or unstable.

-That is close to what deep reading requires.
+That is close to what serious tarot reading requires.
 A reading that never risks discomfort is usually just reassurance in ceremonial clothing.
-The serpent reminds us that knowledge has a cost: you may have to shed an identity, admit an appetite, or leave an old certainty behind.
+The serpent as a working symbol reminds the reader that knowledge has a cost: you may have to shed an identity, admit an appetite, or leave an old certainty behind.
+That cost is not a warning.
+It is a description of what genuine change looks like.

 That is why the serpent belongs here.
-Not as a cliché of occult aesthetics, but as a compressed philosophy: renewal through shedding, knowledge through descent, coherence through the integration of opposites.
+Not as a cliche of occult aesthetics, but as a compressed philosophy: renewal through shedding, knowledge through descent, coherence through the integration of opposites.
+The 78-card tarot deck is one of the most developed symbolic systems for this kind of work that Western culture produced.
+The serpent is the emblem of the method the system demands.

 Death